LoginRadius/docs/content/howto/authentication-theme.md

 summary: "A guide on how to select and customize IDX themes"
 ---

-The Secotion explains the available IDX customization options:
+The Section explains the available IDX customization options:

 ## Theme Selection